 Introduction

-There is a common agreement that many global topics related to biodiversity and ecosystem services need to be tackled at national, regional, and even local geographical scales relevant to management and policy activities (Petes et al. 2014).
-Reliable information and adequate scientific data to cover the needs for knowledge by different groups of stakeholders and actors in decision-making is not always available (Airoldi and Beck 2007).
-Using of the best scientific information available to support decision-making is fundamental to support the implementation of national and international policy on conservation of biodiversity and sustainable use of resources.
-Processes at the interface of science and policy can have very different structures and approaches.
-Whenever a topic requires an in-depth analysis and a consolidated view from science and other knowledge holders, specific activities are required in order to synthesize and analyze existing knowledge.
-In this framework, an EU-funded Coordination Action, “Developing a Knowledge Network for European expertise on biodiversity and ecosystem services to inform policy making economic sectors (KNEU)” was conducted with the main objective of designing a Network of knowledge (NoK) on biodiversity and ecosystem services to inform policy-making and economic sectors in Europe (www.biodiversityknowledge.eu/) (see Nesshover et al this volume).
-The NoK aimed at providing an interface where knowledge holders were identified and invited to synthesize the available knowledge on given topics identified in a request-driven knowledge-policy process.
-The functioning and operationalization of the NoK was tested within the KNEU project, by examining different case-studies and by evaluating results, challenges and main achievements from different methodological approaches (Schiendler et al. 2013, 2014).
+There is a common agreement that many global topics related to biodiversity and ecosystem services need to be tackled at national, regional, and even local geographical scales relevant to management and policy activities (Petes et al. 2014; Helmuth et al. 2015).
+Using the best scientific information available to support decision-making is fundamental to support the implementation of national and international policy on conservation of biodiversity and sustainable use of resources.
+Reliable information and adequate scientific data to cover the needs for knowledge by different groups of stakeholders and actors in decision-making is not, however, always available (Airoldi and Beck 2007).

+Processes at the interface between science and policy can also have very different structures and approaches.
+Where a topic requires an in-depth analysis and a consolidated viewpoint from the scientific community and other knowledge providers, integrated activities are required in order to synthesize and analyze existing knowledge.
+Using such a framework, an EU-funded Coordination Action, “Developing a Knowledge Network for European expertise on biodiversity and ecosystem services to inform policy making economic sectors (KNEU)” was conducted with the objective of designing a Network of knowledge (NoK) on biodiversity and ecosystem services to inform policy-making and economic sectors in Europe (www.biodiversityknowledge.eu/) (see Nesshover et al. this volume).
+The NoK provided an interface where knowledge holders were identified and invited to synthesize the available knowledge on given topics identified in a request-driven, science-policy knowledge exchange process.
+The functioning and operationalization of the NoK was tested within the KNEU project, by examining different case-studies and evaluating results, challenges and main achievements from a range of methodological approaches (Schiendler et al. 2013, 2014).
 Within this framework the question: “What is the current status of kelp forests in Europe and what is the evidence that temporal trends in distribution will affect the ecosystems biodiversity and the provision of ecosystem services?” was selected as one of the case studies.
-This was a broad question covering different sub-topics, which were addressed by dividing it in sub-questions and using a combination of three different methodological approaches: expert consultation, systematic review and adaptive management.
+This was a broad question covering different sub-topics, which were addressed by division into sub-questions that were tackled using three methodological approaches: expert consultation, systematic review and adaptive management.
 The expert consultation approach was used to assess the status and trends of kelp forests in Europe, giving also some initial insights to the questions addressed by the other methodological approaches.

 Kelp forests dominate subtidal shallow rocky coasts and are key components of coastal ecosystems in temperate to polar parts of the world, contributing to their production, biodiversity and functioning (Mann 2000; Steneck et al. 2002; Krause-Jensen et al. 2014).
 These ecosystems include habitat-forming primary producers (both kelps and associated algae species), which provide food, shelter and habitat for a variety of associated organisms such as apex predators (sea mammals and seabirds), fish and invertebrates, and support complex food webs in coastal zones (Duggins et al. 1989; Mann 2000; Norderhaug et al. 2005; Reisewitz et al. 2006; Christie et al. 2009; Leclerc et al. 2013).
-Kelp forests provide several other important ecological functions, they support high primary production, and a high proportion of their biomass is exported to other ecosystems, including deep-sea sediments, shallow coastal areas, and intertidal rocky shores (e.g. Duggins et al. 1989; Mork 1996; Krumhansl and Scheibling 2012).
+Kelp forests provide several other important ecological functions, supporting high primary production, biomass in the form of detritus that is exported to other ecosystems, including deep-sea sediments, shallow coastal areas, and intertidal rocky shores (e.g. Duggins et al. 1989; Mork 1996; Krumhansl and Scheibling 2012).
 Finally, the kelps store carbon and hence they have the potential to play an important role in C-sequestration (Chung et al. 2013).
-Collectively, this is one of the most diverse and productive ecosystems of the world (Mann 1973) providing many valuable ecosystem services (Costanza et al. 1997).
+Collectively, kelp forests are amongst the most diverse and productive ecosystems of the world (Mann 1973) providing many valuable ecosystem services (Costanza et al. 1997).